Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Introduction

 \subsection{Our Contributions}

 In this paper, we propose a unified hypothesis testing framework for the one-dimensional parameter $\theta^*$ as well as for the iMCID encoded as a linear combination of $\bbeta^*$.
 We start from considering the hypothesis testing problem $H_0: \theta^* = 0$ versus $H_1: \theta^* \neq 0$, where we treat $\bgamma^*$ as a high-dimensional nuisance parameter.
-Built on the smoothed surrogate estimation framework \citep{feng2019nonregular}, we propose a bias corrected smoothed decorrelated score to form the score test statistic.
+Built on the smoothed surrogate estimation framework \citep{feng2022nonregular}, we propose a bias corrected smoothed decorrelated score to form the score test statistic.

 There are several new ingredients in the construction of our score statistic.
 First, the score function is derived based on a smoothed surrogate loss to overcome the nonregularity due to the nonsmoothness of the 0-1 loss.
-Second, unlike the existing works on high-dimensional inference, the score function from the smoothed surrogate loss is biased.
-By explicitly estimating the bias term, we derive the bias corrected score.
+Second, unlike the existing works on high-dimensional inference, the score function from the smoothed surrogate loss is asymptotically biased.
+By explicitly estimating the bias term, we derive a new bias corrected score.
 Third, the decorrelation step, developed by \cite{ning2017general} for regular models, is applied to reduce the uncertainty of estimating high-dimensional nuisance parameters.
+Compared to \cite{ning2017general}, the adoption of the smoothed loss and the corresponding bias correction step are new, which also make our inference much more challenging than the existing works.
 Theoretically, we show that under some conditions, the proposed score test statistic converges in distribution to a standard Gaussian distribution under the null hypothesis.
 We further establish the local asymptotic power of the test statistic when $\theta^*$ deviates from $0$ in a local neighborhood.
 In particular, we give the conditions under which the test statistic has asymptotic power one.